-We searched MEDLINE® (via PubMed), the Cochrane Library, and Embase for Englishlanguage articles published from June 1, 2011, through August 1, 2016.
-We used Medical Subject Headings as search terms when available and keywords when appropriate, focusing on terms to describe relevant populations, interventions, comparators, outcomes, timing, and settings.
+We searched MEDLINE® (via PubMed), the Cochrane Library, Embase, and International Pharmaceutical Abstracts for English-language articles published from June 1, 2011, through August 1, 2016.
+We used Medical Subject Headings as search terms when available and keywords when appropriate, focusing on terms to describe relevant PICOTS elements.
 Appendix A describes all the search strategies.

-We conducted targeted searches for unpublished literature by searching ClinicalTrials.gov, HSRProj, the World Health Organization's International Clinical Trials Registry Platform, and NIH Reporter.
+We conducted targeted searches for unpublished literature by searching ClinicalTrials.gov, HSRProj, the World Health Organization's International Clinical Trials Registry Platform, NIH RePORTER, and Drugs@FDA.gov.
 To supplement electronic searches, we reviewed the reference lists of pertinent review articles and studies meeting our inclusion criteria and added all previously unidentified relevant articles.
 We also manually reviewed all literature suggested by peer reviewers or public comment respondents and, if appropriate, incorporated it into the final review.